Our complex minds have two parts – the conscious and unconscious minds.

 Milton Erikson believed that the innate intelligence that keeps our heart beating, our body breathing and all other automated functions in place resides in the unconscious mind.
 In terms of neurological processing abilities, the unconscious mind is a million times more powerful than the conscious mind.
 If the desires of the conscious mind conflict with the unconscious, the unconscious mind will dominate (Lipton, 2005, p.
 128).

 Hypnosis is an effective state for creating change on an unconscious level, using visualisations, suggestions and other cognitive, behavioural and analytical tools.
-Hypnotherapy is the tool used to facilitate this natural state.
+Hypnotherapy is the tool used to facilitate this natural state and our hypnotherapist, Anthea Thomas, can teach you how to take full advantage of this practice.
 Hypnosis is a natural state that you go in and out of every day.
 Each night, as you are falling asleep, when your body starts to feel relaxed and your mind begins to drift deeper into your own inner world, you are entering the hypnogogic state.
 You are not fully awake nor are you asleep since you are aware of things around you and yet you are giving all your attention to your own inner thoughts and feelings.

 This natural trance state, which you also experience when you become absorbed in any activity, is a very good state for absorbing new learning.
 When you enter this trance state for therapeutic benefit, your heart rate and breathing slow down as you access what is known as the relaxation response.
 The relaxation response produces a state that helps counteract the negative effects of stress on the body.
 So simply being in this state of deep relaxation is very beneficial.